leongjs98/portfolio_blog/content/posts/everyone-should-know-these-hotkeys/index.md

 ---
-title: "Everyone Should Know These Hotkeys"
+title: "Everyone should know these hotkeys"
 date: 2023-03-06T00:34:18+08:00
 draft: false
 description: "Basic and universal hotkeys to boost productivity."